compwright/authoramandabarber.com/_pages/music-lessons.md

 * Violin
 * Piano

-If you are in the Upstate are of South Carolina and are interested in music lessons for yourself or your child, you can contact me through my music studio page:
+If you are in the Upstate area of South Carolina and are interested in music lessons for yourself or your child, you can contact me through my music studio page:

-<a href="https://fons.app/@amandakhill" style="display:inline-block;text-align:center;">Amanda Hill's Music Studio</a>
+<p class="lessons"><a href="https://fons.app/@amandakhill">Amanda Hill's Music Studio</a></p>

 ## Musical experience